thecodingmachine/tdbm/doc/advanced.md

   use TheCodingMachine\TDBM\Filters\OrFilter;
   use TheCodingMachine\TDBM\Filters\LikeFilter;

-  class UserDao extends UserBaseDao {
+  class UserDao extends AbstractUserDao {
       public function getUsersByCountryName($countryName) {
           // Let's search users based on country name.
           // Notice how we do can refer to a column of the 'countries' table without